P-E-B/angular-auth-lib/README.md

       refreshTokenUrl?: string;
-      changePasswordUrl?: string;  // the back-end url to change password (it will require a UserPageComponent) signUpUrl?: string;  // the back-end url to sign up for a new user };
+      changePasswordUrl?: string;  // the back-end url to change password (it will require a UserPageComponent) signUpUrl?: string;  // the back-end url to sign up for a new user sendActivationCodeUrl?: string; // the back-end url to activate a user };
     images: {
       loginBackgroundImageUrl: string;